loomnetwork/loom-sdk-documentation/docs/zh-CN/upgradable-smart-contracts-openzeppelin-sdk.md

 ✨ Done in 360.73s.
 ```

 > The `--init` flag is very useful because you can't use constructors with the OpenZeppelin SDK.
-For more details, please refer to the [OpenZeppelin SDK Upgrades Pattern]https://docs.openzeppelin.com/sdk/2.5/pattern#the-constructor-caveat) page.
+For more details, please refer to the [OpenZeppelin SDK Upgrades Pattern](https://docs.openzeppelin.com/sdk/2.5/pattern#the-constructor-caveat) page.

-### Send-TX and Call
+### The Send-TX Method

-Now that our contract is deployed, let's send a transaction by running the `yarn openzeppelin send-tx` and passing it the following flags:
+Now that your contract is deployed, let's send a transaction by running the `yarn openzeppelin send-tx` and passing it the following flags:

 * `--network` with the name of the network we deployed our smart contract to (`extdev`).
 * `--to` with the address of the `Counter` smart contract.
 In our example the address is `0x879d15B21DE431E9520D6880E46Df374F7abB2a3` but yours will be different.